Considerations for using and addressing advanced automated tools in coursework and assignments

 If students are allowed to use these tools, faculty should be able to help students understand:

-• How to cite or acknowledge the use of these tools.
-Some major style guides and publishers have provided updates or advice about how to cite these tools in scholarly texts: APA, Chicago, and MLA.
+- How to cite or acknowledge the use of these tools.
+Some major style guides and publishers have provided updates or advice about how to cite these tools in scholarly texts: APA, Chicago, and MLA (ChatGPT and Dall-E).
 Faculty can also require students to adopt other practices such as a more broad acknowledgement e.g., “Some text and ideas in this document were created or edited using Chat-GPT3.”
-Colleagues at the Arizona State University Library have a great resource with more suggestions and details about citing these tools.

-• Ethical issues related to the development and use of these tools.
+- Ethical issues related to the development and use of these tools.
 There are many challenging, important, and unresolved ethical issues related to the use of these tools that should be addressed.
 How should their use be documented?
 In what situations should these tools not be used?
 How do we reconcile the complex issues of copyright and intellectual property, not only of the material that is generated but also the material that was used to create the tool?
+How do we grapple with the environmental costs of these tools?

 “Computational thinking” is one of UD’s General Education objectives, the set of skills and knowledge that we expect all UD undergraduate students to attain through their educational experience.
 Meaningfully addressing the use of these tools – probing their limits, exploring their ethical uses, and meaningfully integrating them into practices – in the context of a specific course or discipline can be a very effective way of helping students build computational thinking skills and knowledge (Martín-Núñez, et al. (2023) explicitly supports this hypothesis).